SCM-NV/pyZacros/doc/source/examples/zgb_pts.rst

 From the figures above, it is clear that we have reached a steady-state for x\ :sub:`CO` =0.54.
 Notice that the first derivative is approximately constant at 2.7 mol/s/site within a tolerance of 5 mol/s/site.
 Contrary, this is not the case of x\ :sub:`CO` =0.55, where the first derivative continuously decreases.

-In the next example, we will modify the script presented here to reach a steady-state configuration for every composition.

 As a final note, you can use the following script to visualize the results without running the full calculation:

 .. code-block:: python